LLNL/maestrowf/docs/Maestro/parameter_specification.md

 Referencing Values from a Specification's Env Block
 ---------------------------------------------------

-In addition to command line arguments via :ref:`pargs <pargs_section>`, the variables defined in the ``env`` block in the workflow specification file can be accessed inside the :py:class:`~maestrowf.datastructures.core.ParameterGenerator` objects, which is passed in to :py:func:`get_custom_generator` as the first argument.
-The lulesh sample specification can be extended to store the default values for the :ref:`pgen <pgen_section>`, enhancing the reproducability of the generator.
-The following example makes use of an optional ``seed`` parameter which can be added to the ``env`` block or set via :ref:`pargs <pargs_section>` to make a repeatable study specification, while omitting it can enable fully randomized workflows upon every instantiation.
-The variables are accessed via the :py:class:`~maestrowf.datastructures.core.StudyEnvironment`'s :py:func:`~maestrowf.datastructures.core.StudyEnvironment.find()` function, which will return ``None`` if the variable is not defined in the study specification.
+In addition to command line arguments via [`pargs`](#pgen-arguments-pargs), the variables defined in the [`env` block](specification.md#environment-env) in the workflow specification file can be accessed inside the [ParameterGenerator][maestrowf.datastructures.core.parameters.ParameterGenerator] objects, which is passed in to the user defined `get_custom_generator` function as the first argument.
+The lulesh sample specification can be extended to store the default values for the [`pgen`](#parameter-generator-pgen), enhancing the reproducability of the generator.
+The following example makes use of an optional ``seed`` parameter which can be added to the [`env` block](specification.md#environment-env) or set via [`pargs`](#pgen-arguments-pargs) to make a repeatable study specification, while omitting it can enable fully randomized workflows upon every instantiation.
+The variables are accessed via the [StudyEnvironment][maestrowf.datastructures.core.studyenvironment.StudyEnvironment] objects'  [`find()`][maestrowf.datastructures.core.studyenvironment.StudyEnvironment.find] function, which will return ``None`` if the variable is not defined in the study specification.

 ``` python linenums="1", title="lulesh_montecarlo_args.py", hl_lines="16 21 22 23 24 25"
 --8<-- "samples/parameterization/lulesh_montecarlo_args.py"